Travelling salesman problem: The Algorithm of Christofides and Serdyukov

-Making a graph into an Eulerian graph starts with the minimum spanning tree.
-Then all the vertices of odd order must be made even.
-So a matching for the odd degree vertices must be added which increases the order of every odd degree vertex by one.
-This leaves us with a graph where every vertex is of even order which is thus Eulerian.
-Adapting the above method gives the algorithm of Christofides and Serdyukov.
+Making a graph into an Eulerian graph starts with the minimum spanning tree; all the vertices of odd order must then be made even, so a matching for the odd-degree vertices must be added, which increases the order of every odd-degree vertex by 1.
+This leaves us with a graph where every vertex is of even order, which is thus Eulerian.
+Adapting the above method gives the algorithm of Christofides and Serdyukov: